Pinball Construction Set

 Pinball Construction Set is a video game by Bill Budge written for the Apple II.
-It was originally published in 1982 through Budge's own company, BudgeCo, then was released by Electronic Arts in 1983 along with ports to the Atari 8-bit family and Commodore 64.
+It was originally published in 1982 through Budge's own company, BudgeCo, then was released by Electronic Arts in 1983 along with ports to the Atari 8-bit computers and Commodore 64.

 The game created a new genre of video games: the construction set.
 Users can build and play their own virtual pinball machine by dropping bumpers, flippers, spinners, and other parts onto a table.
 Attributes such as gravity and the physics model can be modified.
 Tables can be saved to floppy disks and freely traded; Pinball Construction Set is not needed to play them.